xonixx/xonixx.github.io/saner_jdbc.md

     )
 ```

-You can also find the code and tests of the approach in [this GitHub repo](https://github.com/xonixx/saner-jdbc).
+You can find the code and tests of the approach in [this GitHub repo](https://github.com/xonixx/saner-jdbc).

 ## But you can use ORM instead!